 4. Are there any Delaware laws that cover dog bites or attacks?

-Section 913 of the Delaware Code specifically covers dog attacks and damage.
+Title 16 Section 3053F of the Delaware Code specifically covers dog attacks and damage.
 It states that:

 The owner of a dog is liable in damages for any injury, death, or loss to person or property that is caused by such dog, unless the injury, death or loss was caused to the body or property of a person who, at the time, was committing or attempting to commit a trespass or other criminal offense on the property of the owner, or was committing or attempting to commit a criminal offense against any person, or was teasing, tormenting or abusing the dog.